Master all aspects of accountancy from an AACSB-accredited school.

 You’ll practice functional, purposeful, and strategic communication, and graduate ready to guide your clients, accounts, and teams to success.

-The MAcc embodies the ethical foundations of a Jesuit education, so you’re ready to act with integrity and ethics and harness your accounting expertise to advance the common good.
+The online MAcc embodies the ethical foundations of a Jesuit education, so you’re ready to act with integrity and ethics and harness your accounting expertise to advance the common good.

 “This has been the best experience with faculty and staff and I feel that I am prepared to take the CPA exam next year based on the knowledge I have learned in this program.”– Keri Hindman, 2017 Master of Accountancy Student